 The step also populates the keywords PIXAR_SR and PIXAR_A2 in the science data product, which give the average pixel area in units of steradians and square arcseconds, respectively.
 For most instrument modes, the average pixel area values are copied from the primary header of the PHOTOM reference file.
 For NIRSpec, however, the pixel area values are copied from a binary table extension in the AREA reference file.

 The photom step uses the same type of tabular PHOTOM reference file for NIRSpec IFU exposures as discussed above for other modes, where there is a single table row that corresponds to a given exposure’s filter and grating settings.
 It retrieves the scalar conversion constant, as well as the 1-D wavelength and relative response arrays, from that row.
 It also loads the IFU pixel area data from the AREA reference file.

 It then uses the scalar conversion constant, the 1-D wavelength and relative response, and pixel area data to compute a 2-D sensitivity map (pixel-by-pixel) for the entire science image.
-The 2-D SCI and ERR arrays in the science exposure are multiplied by the 2D sensitivity map, which converts the science pixels from countrate to either flux density or surface brightness.
+The 2-D SCI and ERR arrays in the science exposure are multiplied by the 2D sensitivity map, which converts the science pixels from countrate to surface brightness.
 Variance arrays are multiplied by the square of the conversion factors.